ForexStuff/TelegramTrader-MT4-MT5/README.md

 # TelegramTrader-MT4-MT5
 Connect Telegram Messenger to Metatrader for Trading, Controlling Robots, Monitoring Platform.

-## Available Robots(EA)
-1. MarketMakerManager - Delete Pending orders, Close Positions, retrieve account health (pnl,eq,balance) **Free**
+Open trades, Open charts, use custom templates for technical analsysi on the go.
+Launch templates with robots attached to charts for semi-auto trading.
+Get prices and Daily Percentage change.

+(Test Demo now)[https:t.me/fx4btc_bot]

 # Adding the files to your MetaTrader Platform
 Download the github zip folder to your desktop , extract the contents and prepare moving the files to the appropiate directories from the directions below.